oasis-tcs/openc2-ap-er/oc2edr.md

 #### 2.3.6.1 Stop device
 Shuts down an endpoint.

-OpenC2 Consumers that receive 'stop device' commands
+OpenC2 Consumers that receive a 'stop device' Command:

 * but cannot access the device specified in the device Target
     * MUST respond with status code 500
     * SHOULD respond with 'cannot access device' in the status text

 #### 2.3.6.2 Stop process
 Stops an active process.
 A 'process' Target MUST contain at least one property.
-#### 2.3.6.3 'Stop edr:service
+#### 2.3.6.3 Stop edr:service
-Stops the running process associated with a service, and prevents it from running again should the endpoint reboot.
+Stops the running process associated with a service and prevents it from running again should the endpoint reboot.

 OpenC2 Consumers that choose to implement the 'stop edr:service' Command MUST include all steps that are required for the disable service procedure such as ending the process of the service, editing configuration files/registry entries, restart/reboot of the host device etc. The end state shall be that the service is stopped, and that it does not restart upon device boot.

 ### 2.3.7 Restart
-OpenC2 Consumers that receive a 'restart <target>' Command:
+OpenC2 Consumers that receive a 'restart' Command:

 * but cannot parse or process the Command
     * MUST NOT respond with a OK/200
     * SHOULD respond with status code 400
     * MAY respond with the 500 status code
-* but do not support the 'restart <target>' Command
+* but do not support the 'restart' Command
     * MUST NOT respond with a OK/200
     * SHOULD respond with status code 501
     * SHOULD respond with 'command not supported' in the status text